rust-lib-project/calibur/README.md

 own a `SuperVersion`, which include the collection of `Memtable` and the collection of `SSTable`. `SuperVersion` consists of `MemtableList` and `Version`, every time we switch memtable for one `ColumnFamily`, we will create a new `SuperVersion` with the new `Memtable` and the old `Version`.
 Every time we finish a compaction job or a flush job, we will create a new `SuperVersion` with the old `Memtable` and the new `Version`.
-* `Compaction` module consists all code for `Compaction` and `Flush`.
+* `Compaction` module consists of all codes for `Compaction` and `Flush`.
-* `Table` module consists the SSTable format and the read operation or write operation.
+* `Table` module consists of the SSTable format and the read/write operations above it.

 ## TODO List

 ### Compaction

-* refactor compaction pickup strategy and calculate the effect of delete keys.
+* refactor compaction pickup strategy and calculate the effect of deleted keys.

 ### Table

 * Support LZ4 and ZSTD compression algorithm.
 * Support hash-index for small data block.
 * Support block-cache.

 ### IO
 * Support AIO for asynchronous IO.
-(I used user threads as independent io thread, but I'm not sure if it's a better solution than AIO.)
+(I use user threads as independent io threads, but I'm not sure if it's a better solution than AIO.)